Skip to content

 “Her dedication, expertise and innovative approach make her an outstanding candidate for this award, and I am confident that her achievements will continue to resonate throughout the field of zoos, aquariums and wildlife conservation.”

-The Central Zoo Authority is an Indian government body responsible for overseeing zoos.
+The Central Zoo Authority is a government body responsible for overseeing zoos in India.